-Our operating income decreased \$72 million, or 35%, to \$135 million for the fiscal year ended September 30, 2009 as compared to \$207 million for the fiscal year ended September 30, 2009, from 6% for the fiscal year ended September 30, 2009, from 6% for the fiscal year ended September 30, 2008.
+Our operating income decreased \$72 million, or 35%, to \$135 million for the fiscal year ended September 30, 2009 as compared to \$207 million for the fiscal year ended September 30, 2008.
+Operating income margin decreased to 4% for the fiscal year ended September 30, 2009, from 6% for the fiscal year ended September 30, 2008.
 The decrease in operating income was primarily due to the decline in OIBDA and the increase in amortization expense, partially offset by the decrease in depreciation expense noted above.